ready4-dev/readyforwhatsnext/content/en/docs/Model/Modules/Using-Modules/People/Explore-Models/index.en.md

 ## Set consent policy

-By default, methods in the `specific` package will request your consent before writing files to your machine.
+By default, modules in the `specific` package will request your consent before writing files to your machine.
 This is the safest option.
 However, as there are many files that need to be written locally for this program to execute, you can overwrite this default by supplying the value "Y" to methods with a `consent_1L_chr` argument.

 <div class="highlight">